-Peter Wood has long been acknowledged as a heavyweight champion of boxing literature.
+Peter Wood, a member of the New Jersey Boxing Hall of Fame, has long been acknowledged as a heavyweight champion of boxing literature.
 He is the author of Confessions of a Fighter—Battling Through the Golden Gloves and A Clenched Fist—The Making of a Golden Gloves Champion, two memoirs published by Ringside Books.

 His first book, To Swallow a Toad, an adult novel, was a runner-up in an Ohio new-fiction competition, and later re-titled Confessions of a Fighter.
 Confessions was optioned for film by Steve Nicoleides, (When Harry Met Sally, Boyz n the Hood, and A Few Good Men.)